 Just when you thought the Establishment couldn’t get any more outrageous, they top themselves.
 Instead of looking at the validity of scientific theories that question their authority, they’ve just decided you’re simply not smart enough to understand scientific thinking.

 Also, Big Pharma is getting sneakier about increasing osteoporosis drug sales.
-But there’s good news as well – brand new research confirms what the Save Our Bones Program has been saying for years: tensile strength is key in preventing fractures.
+But there’s good news as well – brand new research confirms what the Osteoporosis Reversal Program has been saying for years: tensile strength is key in preventing fractures.
 Unfortunately, this study could be swept under the rug, because it could signal the end of drugs that attempt to “cure” osteoporosis by only increasing bone density and worsening tensile strength.
 Time will tell…

 As you can see, this week’s news is definitely interesting!